USA Cycling Series & Calendars Overview

 Visit our National Event & Calendar Bid Process page to learn more about adding an event to a particular calendar.

 The Pro MTB Cross-Country Tour (Pro XCT) offers cross-country Olympic-style (XCO) and short-track cross-country (STXC) racing.
 All nine events in 2015 are UCI-sanctioned, allowing elite riders the opportunity to earn valuable UCI ranking points.
 Pro teams registered as either a UCI trade team or USA Cycling domestic pro MTB team are also eligible for professional team rankings.

 The Pro MTB Gravity Tour (Pro GRT) offers downhill (DH) racing.
 Individual rider rankings will be offered for the Pro category.
-The gated events, such as dual slalom and four-cross (4X), may also be offered at some of the six stops on the 2014 Pro GRT.
+The gated events, such as dual slalom and four-cross (4X), may also be offered at some of the five stops on the 2015 Pro GRT.
 Series points are given to top finishers at each event and used to determine the individual men’s and women’s standings that rank the best downhillers competing in the U.S.

 The American Mountain Bike Challenge (AMBC) was created in 1996 to recognize, support, and provide top-level regional racing opportunities for racers of all abilities.
 AMBC competitions are excellent places for riders to try the racing scene for the first time or seasoned athletes to test their skills against their fellow racers.
 All AMBC events offer cross-country racing, with some events also including downhill, dual slalom, four cross, short-track cross-country, and/or observed trials competitions.